 I am Sara Combs, a photographer, wife, mother of dogs (3) and an INTJ (MBTI personality type).
-When I’m not traveling the nation in a conversion van, camping and exploring the outdoors with my dogs and cameras, I’m drinking a lot of coffee and tea, reading many books, watching Korean dramas and taking way too many photographs.
+When I’m not traveling the nation in a conversion van, camping and exploring the outdoors with my dogs and cameras, drinking a lot of coffee, reading many books or on the water somewhere paddle-boarding, then I’m probably editing a short wedding film.
 I really love film photography, coffee and outdoor adventures.
 I am originally from Oklahoma.
 I was married in 2011.
 Our little family travels all of the time for our work and other adventures.
+If you would like to know more about me or see more of my personal photography and other projects, you can visit my blog: A Cup of Coffee at Midnight.

 My approach to capturing people is always candid.
 Even with the “posed” portraits or editorial looks, I try to not ask anyone to do much out of the ordinary in order to avoid a contrived look.
-I prefer the documentary or photojournalistic style to capturing the majority of a wedding and then a short session for those editorial looks to capture the couple along with any other photo requests.
+I prefer the documentary or photojournalistic style to capturing the majority of a wedding and then a short session for those editorial looks to capture the couple along with any other photo requests if need be.

 Black & White